napudumaran/Learning-Documentation-and-Projects/notes/expanded/NCAT_Writeup.md

 - Replace "`YourTargetIP`" with the IP of the machine hosting the open port
 - Replace "`PortNumberHere`" with the port that was opened by the listening device
 - Replace "`YourFileHere.txt`" with a desired file to share

-*Please note that the file is NOT downloaded; it is sent to the listening device.
-This distinction is important because reverse shells exploit similar behavior by forcing connecting systems to run malicious code*

 This tool allows the ability to test against data exfiltration, as well as quick movement of tools and data in a stealthy manner.
 The issue with using this tool; however, is the file transfer is unencrypted and unauthenticated, so for testing purposes, do not use this tool with sensitive information or outside of lab environments even for learning purposes.